realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 > If you do get an error creating the environment, like - `aws.auth.client.error.ARCInstanceIdentityProfileNotFoundException`- check that that the credentials you are using have appropriate permissions to create the Beanstalk environment, as discussed earlier in this post.

-> Also it may prompt you with a message about `Platform requires a service role` if it does just say yes and let it create the role for you.
+> Also, it may prompt you with a message about `Platform requires a service role` if it does, just say yes and let it create the role for you.

 Immediately after the environment is created, `eb` will attempt to deploy your application, by copying all the code in your project directory to the new EC2 instance, running `pip install -r requirements.txt` in the process.